How to Stop Puppy Biting – 10 Tips That Work Like Magic

 The great thing is… you can teach them what you want them to do instead!

-There isn’t one thing that will make biting stop, there are several things that need to happen when working on teaching the right behaviors instead of biting.
+There isn’t one thing that will make the biting stop.
+Several things that need to happen when working on teaching the right behaviors instead of biting.
 They are all like pieces to a puzzle that fit together.

 It does get worse before it gets better.
 But with proper training and consistency, it can be managed and your sanity will remain intact.